CDRT/docs/bios/settings/thinkpad/startup.md

 <details><summary>Boot device List F12 Option</summary>

-One of 2 possible states:
+Options:

 1.	**On** – `F12` key is used to invoke a pop-up Boot devise list.
 Default.<br>
-    **Note**.
-This option is only available when Supervisor enters setup.
 2. Off – `F12` does not invoke a pop-up Boot device list.

+?> This option is only available when Supervisor enters setup.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|